Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

 To assess whether the predictive signal can be explained solely by global, space-averaged luminescence decay, we benchmark LumPerNet against an intensity-only baseline regressor.
 The baseline model operates on space-averaged EL, PL\textsubscript{oc}, and PL\textsubscript{sc} intensities for each modality and time point, and therefore discards spatial information by construction.
 LumPerNet, in contrast, learns spatial features from the full multimodal image tensor via convolutional layers.

-Both models were trained and evaluated using identical device-level splits and the same two-stage protocol described in Section~\ref{ssec:framework}, enabling a direct and controlled comparison.
-On the held-out test set, the intensity-only baseline achieved $\mathrm{MAE} = 0.064\pm 0.015$, $\mathrm{RMSE} = 0.082 \pm 0.021$, and $R^2 = 0.136 \pm 0.420$ (mean $\pm$ standard deviation across the four CV-trained models).
-In comparison, as summarized in Figure~\ref{fig:comparison_summary} and Table~S1, LumPerNet substantially improves test performance, reducing both MAE and RMSE ($-23\%$ and $-26\%$, respectively) while increasing $R^2$ ($+0.417$ absolute, $\sim4.1\times$) with lower fold-to-fold variability relative to the intensity-only baseline on the held-out test set under identical splits.
+Both models were trained and evaluated using identical device-level splits and the same two-stage protocol described in Section~\ref{ssec:framework}, enabling a direct and controlled comparison in which the main difference is the availability of spatial structure.
+On the held-out test set, the spatially homogenized control achieved $\mathrm{MAE} = 0.049\pm 0.009$, $\mathrm{RMSE} = 0.065 \pm 0.015$, and $R^2 = 0.473 \pm 0.253$ (mean $\pm$ standard deviation across the four CV-trained models).
+In comparison, as summarized in Figure~\ref{fig:comparison_summary} and Table~S1, the full spatial LumPerNet slightly improves test performance with lower fold-to-fold variability on the held-out test set under identical splits, particularly in $R^2$.

-Beyond average performance, the baseline exhibited limited robustness across folds: test $R^2$ was negative in two of the four runs, indicating that global intensity descriptors alone do not consistently capture the degradation-relevant signal across held-out devices.
-These results support the use of spatially resolved multimodal imaging and convolutional feature learning for quantitative $R_\mathrm{PCE}$ estimation, suggesting that localized luminescence patterns provide predictive information beyond mean intensity trends.

-We evaluated an additional variant in which models were conditioned on a categorical batch identity via an embedding branch.
-Here, ``batch'' denotes the fabrication/testing batch of each device; two batches share the same device architecture but were measured in different campaigns, whereas the third batch corresponds to a different architecture.
-Batch-conditioning had asymmetric effects across models.
-For the intensity-only baseline, incorporating batch identity reduced robustness and degraded generalization, increasing fold-to-fold variability and lowering average test performance.
-For LumPerNet, batch-conditioning did not yield consistent gains and resulted in similar performance to the batch-free setting while increasing model complexity.
-Accordingly, main-text results are reported without batch information, and the full ablation is provided in the Supplementary Information.
+To further examine the role of spatial information, we quantified the spatial heterogeneity of each held-out test sample using the mean p90 -- p10 contrast of the EL, PL\textsubscript{oc}, and PL\textsubscript{sc} ratio channels.
+This analysis, reported in the Supplementary Information, shows that spatial heterogeneity evolves during aging and that the full spatial LumPerNet tends to reduce fold-to-fold prediction dispersion relative to the spatially homogenized control for medium- and high-heterogeneity samples.
+This supports the interpretation that spatial information contributes primarily to prediction robustness, while global luminescence evolution remains the dominant source of predictive signal.
+These results indicate that global luminescence evolution contains a large fraction of the predictive signal, while preserving spatial structure provides a secondary contribution to robustness.